 Q&A: Is it possible to use a router table as a jointer?
 Here’s the answer, courtesy of the Woodworker’s Journal.

 John Brock: Yes, a very narrow jointer, good for edge joining but too narrow for face jointing.
 Make sure your infeed and outfeed guides are long enough and rigid enough, then you can set it up like a jointer layed on its side.

 John Swanson: It is very easy to joint a board on a router table.
 It requires a straight bit and an offset fence.
 Make multiple passes, cutting on the left side of the bit until the edge is jointed.

 Richard Jones: Yes.
 You can use an inverted table-mounted router to straighten narrow edges.
 Offset the outfeed table by the depth of cut set by the infeed table.

 It is a very simple process to setup your router for jointing edges, follow the steps below to have your router jointing edges quickly and easily.

 The first thing which should be done before changing any tools, is to unplug the router table.
 This prevents any accidental movement when working with the tool bit, preventing any harm coming to you or those helping you.

-Second step is to choose the router bit you will be using to create the jointed edges, there is a huge range of bits available to purchase, however it is better to use a flush trim bit as these have been known to give the best results.
+The second step is to choose the router bit you will be using to create the jointed edges, there is a huge range of bits available to purchase, however it is better to use a flush-trim bit as these have been known to give the best results.